norwoodj/hashbash-backend-go/README.md

 wrote in college.

-The goal in writing the java version was both to implement a web interface around rainbow tables, providing a frontend for viewing/searching rainbow tables, and to implement the generation of rainbow tables using [spring batch](https://spring.io/projects/spring-batch).
+The goal in writing the java version was both to implement a web interface around rainbow tables, providing a frontend for viewing/searching them, and to implement the generation of rainbow tables using [spring batch](https://spring.io/projects/spring-batch).
 The company I worked for at that time heavily used spring batch, java, and react and so writing that project was my way of getting a deep-dive into all of those technologies.

 This version of the project is a complete rewrite of the java version of the project in [go](https://golang.org).
-I _love_ go, and have been trying to convince my coworkers/friends/grandparents of its merits for a long time, to little avail.

-This version of hashbash is my next aggressive attempt to convince everyone.
-I have compared the performance of the java and go versions of this project and compiled the results into a [blog post](https://medium.com/@norwood.john.m/hashbash-a-comparison-of-cpu-and-io-bound-applications-in-go-and-java-across-multiple-metrics-d358df6e03b1).
+When I wrote this, I was just learning go, and was really impressed by the performance and resource utilization of the language.
+Rewriting the project in go gave me a way to do an apples to apples comparison of performance between identical projects implemented in java and go respectively.
+As expected, the go version used a small fraction of the memory used by the java version.
+I compiled the complete results of my test into a [blog post](https://medium.com/@norwood.john.m/hashbash-a-comparison-of-cpu-and-io-bound-applications-in-go-and-java-across-multiple-metrics-d358df6e03b1).

-Aside from proving to the world how great go is, this was an excellent opportunity to get more familiarity with writing complicated applications in go, as well as gaining experience using the following wonderful libraries:
+Aside from running this experiment, this rewrite was an excellent opportunity to get more familiarity with writing complicated applications in go, as well as gaining experience using the following libraries:
 * [gorilla web toolkit](https://www.gorillatoolkit.org)
 * [gorm](https://gorm.io)
 * [prometheus/client_golang](https://github.com/prometheus/client_golang)